Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Everyone in their natal chart will have a zodiac sign placed in Jupiter.
 You can find your natal chart online for free.

 If you have Sagittarius or Pisces in Jupiter, you will have a strong amount of influence from that planet.
-The same applies if either of those zodiacs are in your sun sign.
+The same applies if either of those zodiacs is in your sun sign.

 Jupiter expresses how you approach generosity and tolerance.
 Jupiter helps people to stay calm and cope with difficult situations as they arise.
 The planet influences one’s spiritual growth by maintaining optimism.